azavea/python-project-template/README.md

     │   ├── organized      <- Raw datasets that have been renamed or reorganized into a new folder structure but have not been changed at all
     │   ├── processed      <- The final, canonical data sets for modeling │   └── raw            <- The original, immutable data dump │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details (currently not configured) │
     ├── guide              <- A set of markdown files with documented best practices, guidelines and rools for collaborative projects
     │